s1r0n/seed-node-genesis/README.md

 In the `pledges` directory, create a new folder named with your GitHub username (e.g., `pledges/octocat/`).

 ### 3. Populate Your Files
-Copy the templates from the `templates` directory into your new folder and personalize them.
+Copy the pledge template from the `templates` directory into your new folder and personalize it.

 | File | Purpose |
 | :--- | :--- |